Calvin-Pang/calvin-pang.github.io/content/authors/admin/_index.md

 I also engage in collaborative research with [Dr. Wayne Brisbane](https://www.uclahealth.org/providers/wayne-brisbane)'s group.
 I work on using artificial intelligence and medical data to develop advanced medical imaging and diagnostic algorithms.
 My current research focuses on applying generative AI to medical image enhancement, including super-resolution, denoising, reformation, etc.
-I am also interested in some other general medical imaging or AI topics, like pathology image analysis, segmentation & detection, and foundation models.
+I am also interested in some other medical imaging or AI topics, like pathology image analysis, segmentation & detection, and foundation models.

 Outside of academia, I enjoy soccer, billiards, movies and musicals.
 I am a fan of [Arsenal](https://www.arsenal.com/) and [Miami Heat](https://www.nba.com/heat).
 I am also a long-time player of [EA Sports FC](https://www.ea.com/games/ea-sports-fc).